jphalimi/PythonForMIC/Doc/library/curses.rst

 .. method:: window.insertln()

    Insert a blank line under the cursor.
-All following lines are moved down by one line.
+All following lines are moved down by 1 line.